Portillo's Restaurants: History

 In 2014, Portillo sold Portillo's to Berkshire Partners.
 The new owners are planning to open five to seven restaurants each year.
 Portillo has been buying the land for new sites, which he then leases back to the company.

 The company filed to go public in 2021.
 Its initial public offering sold 28% of the company as stocks traded on the Nasdaq as of October 21, 2021, with private equity firm Berkshire Partners retaining the remainder of the ownership.

 In April 2025, the chain began serving a limited-trial breakfast menu at six of its Chicago-area restaurants.
 Items included a Polish sausage, egg and cheese sandwich and a chocolate cake doughnut, topped with its signature chocolate cake frosting.
 In May of that year during Italian Beef Month, the chain announced "The Leo" available that month.
 Named for Cardinal Robert Francis Prevost, a native Chicagoan, after he was elected the first-ever American pope and took the name Pope Leo XIV, it featured the beef "baptized" (dipped extra) in its juices.
 Br.
 Joe Ruiz, a student of Pope Leo's who lived with him for a year, said in a WGN-TV interview that the Pope's favorite cake is the restaurant's chocolate cake.

+In September 2025, shortly after Portillo's announced a "strategic reset" of the company's financial targets, Michael Osanloo stepped down as CEO.
+Michael Miles Jr., Portillo's board chairman, stepped in as the Interim CEO.

+In February 2026, Brett Patterson, former chief executive of Miller's Ale House, was announced as the new permanent CEO.